neelsmith/arch-data-analysis/S20/ghpages/index.md

 - welcome back! please [view this short video message from Prof. Smith](videos/welcome.mp4)
 - revised [overview of projects](projects/)
-- composite data sets for Ptolemy analysis will be linked here on Wednesday, March 25.
+- instructions and data sets for [Ptolemy analysis will be added here](labs/ptolemy/) on Wednesday, March 25.